 Also an avid label reader, I find most bird foods do not list country of origin, date of production, nor GMO ingredients.
 Therefore, I avoid all commercially produced mixes.

-Suet (the hard fat surrounding the kidneys and loins of beef and mutton) is another concern, as I strongly suspect that its source comes from beef feedlots in the mid-west US.
+Suet (the hard fat surrounding the kidneys and loins of beef and mutton) is another concern, as I strongly suspect that its source comes from beef feedlots in the midwest US.
 Again, I do not condone industrial meat production.
-When I inspect suet block labels, nada.
+When I inspect suet block labels, nada, no information there.
 When asked, retailers do not know origins either.
-Call me fanatic, yet until there is definitive, credible proof that GMO grains and feedlot suet are safe, I will avoid them like the plague.
+Call me a fanatic, yet until there is definitive, credible proof that GMO grains and feedlot suet are safe, I will avoid them like the plague.

-In a medium saucepan set over medium-low heat, melt:
+In a medium saucepan set over low heat, melt:

 1 cup freshly ground, unsalted peanut butter (I grind this fresh at my local market where they guarantee NO-GMO)

 When just melted remove from heat and add: